Blog of Andrés Aravena

 conditionWhite 8.928 0.439 20.34 1.147e-10 * * *

 The fitted model’s coefficients correspond to the mean expression level for each condition.
-Each 𝑝-value corresponds to the null hypothesis “real gene expression is zero”3.
-As expected, all 𝑝-values are small, since the gene is expressed in all conditions.
+Each 𝑝-value corresponds to the null hypothesis “real gene expression is zero”You can find several web pages with refreshers about 𝑝-values and statistical significance on the web.

 The stars in the last columns are used to show which 𝑝-values are below the traditional thresholds.
 Three stars means 𝑝-value below 1%, two stars represent “under 5%”, and so on.